EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 `TelescopeML` is a Python package comprising a series of modules, each equipped with specialized machine learning and statistical capabilities for conducting Convolutional Neural Networks (CNN) or Machine Learning (ML) training on datasets captured from the atmospheres of extrasolar planets and brown dwarfs.
-The tasks executed by the `TelescopeML` modules are outlined below and visualized in following Figure:
+The tasks executed by the `TelescopeML` modules are outlined below and visualized in the following Figure:

 - **DataMaster module**: Performs various tasks to process the datasets, including:
     - Load the training dataset (i.e., atmospheric fluxes) in CSV format